-Sunderland legend Micky Gray believes the club will struggle in League One unless Ellis Short can sell the club this summer.
+Sunderland legend: Club will struggle in League One unless Ellis Short finds a buyer

 The Black Cats will be playing third tier football next season, defeat at Fulham confirming Sunderland will finish bottom of the Championship table ahead of the season finale at home to Wolves on Sunday lunchtime.